riasonalker1906/riasonalker1906.github.io/_posts/2025-06-23-first-encounters.md

 It was around a year ago when I was first introduced to the concept of machine learning.
 As part of my summer internship, I was brought on to develop a fraud detection model using purchase and sales data for the audit team.
 Having no prior experience in fraud detection, one of the first things I did— which you may have rightly guessed—was Google “fraud detection.”

-According to the [Association of Certified Fraud Examiners](https://www.ibm.com/think/topics/fraud-detection), U.S. businesses lose 5%of their gross annual revenue to fraud.
+According to the [Association of Certified Fraud Examiners](https://www.ibm.com/think/topics/fraud-detection), U.S. businesses lose 5% of their gross annual revenue to fraud.
 That 5% could fund new hires, equipment upgrades, or product innovations—instead, it quietly vanishes.
 That number fueled my why.

 <!--more-->